wunnle/mostly-indie-next/articles/about/post.md

 path: "/about"
 sharedOnTwitter: false
 unlisted: true
-date:
+date: (updated in July 2025)
 title: About
 ---
-Hi there, I'm Kübra, a game studies scholar based in Freiburg, Germany. \
+Hi there, my name is Kübra.
+I am a game studies scholar based in Freiburg, Germany. \
  \
 On this blog, I share my (non-academic) opinions (mainly) on games I've recently played and enjoyed.
-I always like to discover new indie gems, especially puzzle games, and talk more about my current favorites, so feel free to get in touch with me--currently on [Bluesky](https://bsky.app/profile/mostlyindie.com).
+I always like to discover new indie gems, especially puzzle games, and talk more about my current favorites, so feel free to get in touch with me, for example, on [Bluesky](https://bsky.app/profile/mostlyindie.com).

 If you'd like to check out my academic work, see my [ORCID profile](https://orcid.org/0009-0001-7172-3439) or click on the links below to some of my recent open-access works: